MachineLemonade/docs/v0.10/ee-installation-general-kubernetes.md

 * Ability to create a static IP address
 * Have a Kubernetes cluster running and be able to create resources in the cluster

-## 1. Select a base domain
+## 1. Select a Base Domain

 You need to choose a base domain for your Astronomer installation, something like astro.mydomain.com.
 Each Airflow cluster you install will be accessible at a URL like unique-name-airflow.astro.mydomain.com and the admin application will be installed to app.astro.mydomain.com, the Grafana dashboard will be installed to grafana.astro.mydomain.com etc.

 You will need to edit the DNS for this domain.
 If you work for a big company it might be easier to just register a new domain like astro-mycompany.com that you'll have full control of, and Astronomer can be installed on that root domain (app.astro-mycompany.com etc).

 Note: For the purpose of our tutorial, our application domain is astro.mycompany.com.

-## 2. Get the right dev tools
+## 2. Get the Tools

 You'll need some tools to interact with your Kubernetes cluster.
 This tutorial will assume [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [Helm v2.13.1](https://github.com/helm/helm/releases/tag/v2.13.1).

 ## 3. Configure Helm on your Cluster

 Helm is a package manager for Kubernetes.
 It allows you to easily deploy complex Kubernetes applications.
-You'll use helm to install and manage the Astronomer platform.
-Learn more about helm [here](https://helm.sh/).
+You'll use Helm to install and manage the Astronomer platform.
+Learn more about Helm [here](https://helm.sh/).

 ### Create a Kubernetes Namespace

 Create a namespace to host the core Astronomer Platform.
-If you are running through a standard installation, each Airflow deployment you provision will be created in a seperate namespace that our platform will provision for you, this initial namespace will just contain the core Astronomer platform.
+If you are running through a standard installation, each Airflow deployment you provision will be created in a separate namespace that our platform will provision for you, this initial namespace will just contain the core Astronomer platform.

 ```
 $ kubectl create namespace <my-namespace>
 ```

-### Create a `tiller` Service Account
+### Create a Tiller Service Account

 Save the following in a file named `rbac-config.yaml`:
 ```
 apiVersion: v1